-Historical net tangible book value per share is determined by dividing our total tangible assets less total liabilities by the actual number of shares of common stock outstanding.
-Before giving effect to this offering, our pro forma net tangible book value as of March 31, 2010 was approximately (\$3.89 million), or (\$1.48) per share of common stock, based on 2,631,213 shares of common stock outstanding after giving effect to the: (i) exchange of all of our convertible preferred stock into 1,469,231 shares of common stock upon the closing of this offering, and (ii) automatic conversion of all of our outstanding Bridge Notes into 795,200 shares of common stock.
-Pro forma net tangible book value per share is determined by dividing our total tangible assets less total liabilities by the pro forma number of shares of common stock outstanding at March 31, 2010 before giving retroactive effect to this offering.
+Historical net tangible deficit per share is determined by dividing our total tangible assets less total liabilities by the actual number of shares of common stock outstanding.
+Before giving effect to this offering, our pro forma net tangible deficit as of March 31, 2010 was approximately (\$3.86 million), or (\$1.47) per share of common stock, based on 2,631,213 shares of common stock outstanding after giving effect to the: (i) exchange of all of our convertible preferred stock into 1,469,231 shares of common stock upon the closing of this offering, and (ii) automatic conversion of all of our outstanding Bridge Notes into 795,200 shares of common stock.
+Pro forma net tangible deficit represents our total tangible assets (\$1.99 million) less total liabilities (\$8.33 million), adjusted for the pro forma effect of recording the equity relating to the converted Bridge Notes of \$2.98 million, less expenses of \$0.50 million.
+Pro forma net tangible deficit per share is determined by dividing the pro forma net tangible deficit by the pro forma number of shares of common stock outstanding at March 31, 2010 before giving retroactive effect to this offering.

-After giving effect to our sale of \$12,000,000 of units in this offering less estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2010 would have been \$6.3 million, or \$1.25 per share.
-This represents an immediate increase in pro forma net tangible book value of \$2.73 per share, or 185%, to existing stockholders and an immediate dilution of \$3.75 per share, or 75%, to new investors.
+After giving effect to our sale of \$12,000,000 of units (or 2,400,000 units assuming a \$5.00 per unit public offering price) in this offering less estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2010 would have been \$6.3 million, or \$1.26 per share.
+This represents an immediate increase in pro forma net tangible book value of \$2.73 per share, or 186%, to existing stockholders and an immediate dilution of \$3.74 per share, or 75%, to new investors.
 Dilution per share represents the difference between the amount per share paid by purchasers of shares of our common stock in this offering and the net tangible book value per share of our common stock immediately afterwards, after giving effect to the sale of \$12,000,000 of units after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.